StarRocks/starrocks/docs/en/administration/Configuration.md

 #### update_compaction_ratio_threshold

 - **Default:** 0.5
-- **Description:** The maximum proportion of data that a compaction can merge for a primary key table in a shared-data cluster.
+- **Description:** The maximum proportion of data that a compaction can merge for a Primary Key table in a shared-data cluster.
 We recommend shrinking this value if a single tablet becomes excessively large.
 This parameter is supported from v3.1.5 onwards.

 ### Configure BE static parameters